 Union Berlin hosts 4,500 soccer fans amid pandemic

-BERLIN (AP) — Union Berlin welcomed 4,500 fans to its 2-0 win over Nuremberg on Saturday in the biggest attendance so far for a soccer team in Germany during the coronavirus pandemic.
+BERLIN (AP) — In the biggest attendance so far for a soccer team in Germany during the coronavirus pandemic, Union Berlin welcomed 4,500 fans for its 2-1 win over Nuremberg on Saturday.

-Union fans welcomed the chance to attend the preseason friendly match against Nuremberg.
+Union fans were grateful to attend the preseason friendly match against second-division Nuremberg – a game that also marked the 100-year anniversary of Union’s stadium.

 “It’s really fantastic, I missed it,” Cornelia Packhäuser told The Associated Press before attending her first game in six months.
 “It’s great that fans are allowed in, even with the (hygiene) measures.
 My family is totally split up.
 One is in sector one, one is in sector two, one is in sector three, but we can be there, and to be there is everything.”